NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 The last three upgrades are paid for by the website owners, which can lead to higher costs for users.
 These upgrades are necessary when the current infrastructure cannot adequately serve users and when software optimizations are not feasible—perhaps because the software is already optimized for the existing hardware, or due to a lack of time or manpower for software optimization.

 Relying on hardware upgrades to solve performance issues should be a last resort, as it can be costly and therefore only affordable for those with financial resources.
-Furthermore, the production of hardware and the consumption of energy for web services compete for physical resources with other human activities and have an environmental impact.
+Furthermore, the production of hardware and the consumption of energy for web services compete for physical resources with other human and non-human activities.

 <figure id="figure-physical-web-bigger">
     <img